 What’s next?
 Fresh from the opening of Hogsmeade, the park isn’t slowing much.
 The Walking Dead Attraction opened in 2016 (though it’s not a ride and thus doesn’t count here), Shrek 4D made an even swap for the Dreamworks Theater in 2018, and Jurassic Park: The Ride is becoming Jurassic World in 2019 (another even swap), but a leveling of some of the studio facilities signals that Universal is ready to continue this studio’s transformation into a theme park proper, with Super Nintendo World taking shape on the lower lot.
 When it opens, it's expected to have two rides: a Mario Kart thrill ride, and a slow-moving Yoshi family ride.

 Epcot is unique among the theme parks on this list for the grand (and not-so-grand) transformative periods it’s undergone.
 Disney’s hopes of running an interactive, educational, immersive, permanent World’s Fair sponsored by corporations and highlighting areas of science and industry has seen its ups and downs.

-In the park’s early years, lengthy, educational, Animatronic-heavy dark rides told the story of the park’s themed pavilions, but most have closed one-by-one to populate our series, Lost Legends: Body Wars, World of Motion (and then the original Test Track), Journey into Imagination, Soarin’, Maelstrom, and the father of all closed classics, Horizons.
+In the park’s early years, lengthy, educational, Animatronic-heavy dark rides told the story of the park’s themed pavilions, but most have closed one-by-one to populate our series, Lost Legends: Body Wars, The Living Seas, World of Motion (and then the original Test Track), Journey into Imagination, Soarin’, Maelstrom, Universe of Energy, and the father of all closed classics, Horizons.
 Each has closed to make way for more modern rides altogether disconnected from the park’s original purpose.